-THE NEW AMERICAN STANDARD BIBLE
+THE ENGLISH STANDARD VERSION BIBLE

-The New American Standard Bible (1995 edition) is required to complete this study.
+The English Standard Version Bible is required to complete this study.
 This version of Scripture was chosen for the following reasons: (1) the unwavering conviction of its translators that the Bible is the infallible Word of God; and (2) its faithfulness to the original languages.